Computational relative entropy

 Given the significance of both developments, it is striking how little interaction there has been between the two fields.
 Quantum information theory is primarily concerned with the resourcefulness of quantum states, while quantum computation focuses on computational capabilities.
 Yet, a principle that is second nature in quantum computing has not been equally central to quantum information theory: namely, that all physically meaningful operations must be computationally efficient.

 In the classical world, steps to create a \emph{computational information theory} have been undertaken~\cite{yao1988computational}, with first steps already undertaken to generalize it to the quantum realm.
-In this work, we open up a new direction in \emph{computational quantum information theory} by taking into account that physically relevant applications involve both computations of polynomial complexity and also at most a polynomial amount of samples.
-In analogy to unbounded information theory, where the relative entropy arises as the asymptotically optimal exponent in asymmetric hypothesis testing, we develop a \emph{computational relative entropy} that quantifies the best error exponent by computationally feasible tests applied to a polynomial number of copies.
-As the relative entropy functions as a \enquote{mother quantity} for many other information-theoretic measures, we thus have a new fundamental quantity in the computational setting.
-We underscore this by showing that the computational entropy derived from the computational relative entropy has the interpretation as the best rate of compression when all operations need to be computationally efficient.
+The aim of this work is to establish a firm foundation for \emph{computational quantum information theory}.
+While existing works tackle questions of computational complexity related to information processing tasks, we follow a more ambitious goal: to lay the foundation for a theory of quantum information processing that has the familiar look and feel of the theory we know, but that takes into account that physically relevant applications involve both computations of polynomial complexity and also at most a polynomial amount of samples.
+We establish a mathematically rigorous blueprint for defining such computational analogs of information-theoretic quantities.
+Our main focus is the application of this blueprint to one of the most fundamental quantities in information theory, as many applications follow from this: the relative entropy.
+In analogy to unbounded information theory, where the relative entropy arises as the asymptotically optimal exponent in asymmetric hypothesis testing, we introduce the \emph{computational relative entropy} as the best error exponent by computationally feasible tests applied to a polynomial number of copies.
+As the relative entropy functions as a \enquote{mother quantity} for many other information-theoretic measures, we thus establish a new fundamental quantity in the computational setting.
+The foundational character of the computational relative entropy is underscored by the fact that the \emph{computational entropy} derived from it has the interpretation as the best rate of compression when all operations need to be computationally efficient.